 Thurston County Jail is located in Thurston County, Nebraska and is the jail for this area.
 Are you looking for someone locked up in Thurston County Jail?
 This site tells you all about everything a person needs to know about Thurston County Jail: Find an inmate at Thurston County Jail.
 How to view Thurston County Jail mugshots.
 The jail’s phone number and address.
 Bail and how to get out of jail.
 Intake procedures.
 Court records.
-And much much more…
+And much more…

 The thought of getting arrested and going to jail is a daunting and scary idea, not only for whoever gets arrested, but also their friends and family.
-The goal of this guide is to offer advice and information you need to make helping a friend or family member get out of jail less stressfull.
+The goal of this guide is to offer advice and information you need to make helping a friend or family member get out of jail less stressful.
 If you have questions, just ask it, and also any comments or feedback that could be beneficial to other people in the same situation would be appreciated.

 Thurston County Jail